 Our colleagues on the similarly named "Jensen541.co.uk" site will again be attending the Cotswold Air Show in 2011 on 18th and 19th June - which yet again clashes with the International Weekend!

 As Swindon and Kemble are only 20 miles apart down the A419 I'm hoping we can all meet up this year.
 They've told me they've noted the JOC meeting into their diary, so let's hope.

 Shown below is part of the remarkable work of a talented young man named Jasper Kort.
 He decided to base his coursework on an old car and, luckily for us, randomly came across the 541.
 Armed with nothing but a few old photos, skill and enthusiasm, he managed to create 3-D renderings of a 541S that capture its style very well.
-If you visit his site you'll see some more views of the 541.

 Because this project was part of my school exam in 3D, I didn't have a lot of time to find all the reference I needed.
 Which is why I had to model the entire car based on photos and a side view from the Jensen 541-R, I believe.
 When I finally finished the body I didn't have enough time to model the inside, so I made a quick mesh for the chairs, dashboard and some details.
 The advertisement was part of the exam as well.
 I basically had to create a believable 60's car advertisement, which is why I took a render of the side of my car, a photo of the man standing somewhere outside and a background image.
 I put all these things together and made it look like a drawing, what I thought would make it look more 60's.
 I have to say all the text in the advertisement is not based on a real Jensen ad.
 I took it from a different car ad and modified the numbers and some text.

 KOPENHAGEN, DENMARK - PAST EVENT Sept 3-5th.